-JERRY F. HOUSE of Leona, Texas (member, legal & public policy committee).
+JERRY F. HOUSE of Leona, Texas (member, Legal and Public Policy Committee).
 House is the owner of Leona General Store and Steakhouse and the Pecan Grove Café in Leona.
 He retired after 39 years of serving as a United Methodist Minister.
-He is a member of the Texas Restaurant Association, Southwest Cattlemen's Association and the Friends of Fort Boggy State Park.
-House received a Bachelor of Arts from Southwestern University, a master's in Divinity from Southern Methodist University Perkins School of Theology and a Doctor in Ministry from the McCormick Theological Seminary at the University of Chicago.
+He is a member of the Texas Restaurant Association, Southwest Cattlemen's Association, and the Friends of Fort Boggy State Park.
+House received a bachelor of arts from Southwestern University, a masters in Divinity from Southern Methodist University Perkins School of Theology, and a Doctor in Ministry from the McCormick Theological Seminary at the University of Chicago.
 House was appointed as director for Leon County in 2018.